j4321/tkFileBrowser/README.rst

 Changelog
 ---------

+- tkFileBrowser 1.1.2
+    * Added tooltips to display the full path of the shortcut if the mouse stays long enough over it.
+    * Corrected bug: style of browser treeview applied to parent

 - tkFileBrowser 1.1.1
     * Corrected bug: key browsing did not work with capital letters
     * Added specific icons for symlinks